 With God in Russia, by Walter J. Ciszek, SJ, with Daniel L. Flaherty, SJ.

-In 1939, an American Jesuit priest named Walter J. Ciszek (born in 1904) slipped into the Soviet Union using a false identity, in the hope of ministering to the spiritual needs of Russians, who had been deprived of many of their priests by the Communist government.
+In 1939, an American Jesuit priest named Walter J. Ciszek (born in 1904) slipped into the Soviet Union using a false identity, in the hope of ministering to the spiritual needs of everyday Russians, who had been deprived of many of their priests by the Communist government.

 In short order, he was arrested, imprisoned, interrogated, convicted of being a Vatican spy, and sentenced to 15 years hard labor in Siberian labor camps.